MindfulMinun/discord-haruka/README.md

 ## Installation

 Although Haruka _can_ be installed via `npm i discord-haruka`, it’s not recommended, as Haruka isn’t a module.
-Instead, go to the [GitHub repo][github] and **create a fork** of Haruka.
+Instead, go to the [GitHub repo][github] and get a copy of [Haruka’s latest release][releases].
 In the root directory, open the file called `example-config.json`, looking something like this:

 ```json
 {